Red, sore eyes? You might have dry eye syndrome

 How can it be treated?

-You can make the most of your natural tears by drinking more fluids and staying well hydrated, and eating more foods containing omega 3 and omega 6, such as oily fish, sunflower seeds and walnuts.
+You can make the most of your natural tears by drinking more fluids, staying well hydrated and eating more foods containing omega 3 and omega 6, such as oily fish, sunflower seeds and walnuts.

 You can also try artificial tear eye drops.
 This is a common treatment clinically proven to relive the gritty, sore sensation of dry eye syndrome.
-Pop into your local branch of Leightons to pick up artificial tear eye drops such as Thealoz Duo – a dual-action eye drop that hydrates and protects the surface of the eye.
+Contact your local Leightons practice to ask about getting artificial tear eye drops from us.
+Our Thealoz Duo – a dual-action eye drop that hydrates and protects the surface of the eye, are your best option.

 Blepharitis is a common condition which often goes hand in hand with dry eye.
 The condition effects the Meibomian glands on the margin of your eyelid, which is what produces the oil layer of your tears.
 When effected with Blepharitis, the skin of your eyelid around the base of your eyelashes can become inflamed and swollen.
 It can occur at any age and you may also feel your eyes are itchy, sore and red with your eyelashes being greasy or crusty.
 It is also important to ensure that your eyelids are clear before cataract surgery as blepharitis is one of the most common cause for a cataract operation to be cancelled.